Pioro Kaki Oa (pipe)

-Pioro Kaki Oa was hand-carved from oceania rosewood on the island of Nuku Hiva.
-It fits easily in your pocket or purse.
+Pioro Kaki Oa was hand-carved in rosewood on the island of Nuku Hiva.
+It fits easily in your pocket.

 Fun fact: one of the first Western practices adopted by Marquesans was the cultivation and smoking of tobacco.
 Soon, pipes became valuable objects that, along with tobacco containers made from bamboo or small coconuts, were occasionally buried with their owners.
 In the past, men and women were not permitted to smoke together.
 In some circumstances, a woman could not smoke a pipe belonging to a man – while a man could smoke a pipe belonging to a woman.
 However, in these modern times, that’s not the case anymore.
 Everyone is free to share and enjoy a good pipe.